-The 2006 Plan was originally adopted by our board of directors on March 29, 2006 and will terminate on March 28, 2016.
-Our board of directors may terminate or amend the 2006 Plan at any time, subject to stockholder approval under certain circumstances as provided in the 2006 Plan.
+The 2006 Plan originally was adopted by our board of directors on March 29, 2006 and will terminate on March 28, 2016.
+Our board of directors may terminate or amend the 2006 Plan at any time, subject to shareholder approval under certain circumstances as provided in the 2006 Plan.
 No amendment or termination of the 2006 Plan will adversely affect the rights provided in any award made under the 2006 Plan prior to the plan amendment or termination.
 No award may be made under the 2006 Plan after the plan expiration date.
 Awards made prior to expiration of the plan may extend beyond the plan expiration date.

-Federal Income Tax Consequences
+U.S. Federal Income Tax Consequences

-The discussion of federal income tax consequences that follows is based on an analysis of the Code as currently in effect, existing law, judicial decisions and administrative regulations and rulings, all of which are subject to change.
+The discussion of federal income tax consequences that follows is based on an analysis of the Code as currently in effect, existing law, judicial decisions and administrative regulations and rulings, all of which are subject to change, and is applicable to optionees who are U.S. taxpayers.

 Non-Qualified Stock Options.
 Options that are designated as non-qualified options are not intended to qualify for treatment under Section 422 of the Code.
-Options otherwise qualifying as ISOs, to the extent the aggregate fair market value of shares with respect to which such options are first exercisable by an individual in any calendar year exceeds \$100,000 also will be treated as options that are not ISOs.
+Options otherwise qualifying as ISOs, to the extent the aggregate fair market value of shares with respect to which such options are first exercisable by an individual in any calendar year exceeds \$100,000, also will be treated as options that are not ISOs.